Iron Age Penwith

-The iron age is defined solely by iron usage, which was an important technological enabler but not a fundamental cultural development.
-The peak of the iron age, from around 400 BCE onwards, was by degrees culturally and economically more developed than the late bronze age period preceding it.
+The iron age is defined by iron usage, an important technological enabler but not a fundamental cultural development.
+The peak of the iron age, from around 300 BCE to around Year 1, was by degrees culturally and economically more developed than the late bronze age period.

 Inside the fogou at Pendeen Vau, looking towards the entrance

-This followed the breaking of an enchantment that had prevailed in the early-to-mid bronze age.
-It was a disappointing collapse of a mindset, a retraction of shared interests and a strengthening of private and local interests, undermining the collective spirit of the Britons.
-But out of it emerged a new Britain, more cleared, more farmed, and with a different worldview.
+This followed the breaking of an enchantment that had prevailed in the middle bronze age.
+It was a disappointing collapse of a mindset, a retraction of shared interests and a strengthening of private and elite interests, undermining the collective spirit of the Britons.
+Out of it emerged a new Britain, more forest-cleared, more farmed and with a different worldview.

 In Britain this cultural downturn period from the 1200s is called the late bronze age, but this reckoning of ages is not based on social-cultural factors but on metal technologies.
-The period following 1500 BCE represented a major disjunction in British history: at the time it was a time of tragedy and loss, followed by a time of cultural tick-over at a lower level to that of the peak of the iron age.
+The period following 1200 BCE represented a disjunction in British history: a time of tragedy and loss, followed by a time of cultural tick-over at a lower level to that of the peak of the iron age.

 The iron age begins